IRA FLATOW, HOST:

 FLATOW: One more quick question from Andrew(ph) in Ann Arbor.
 Hi, Andrew.

 ANDREW: Hi.
 Thank you for taking my call.
-First time calling in.
-I wanted to say - ask a general question.
+First time calling in, but wanted to say - ask a general question.
 As the ozone gets depleted over the Antarctic and the season changes, everything flows back in, are you depleting the global supply of ozone in this process?

 SCHNELL: No, because ozone is made and destroyed on a constant basis.
-And there's always ozone being produced by sunlight, getting oxygen.
+And there's always ozone being produced by sunlight hitting oxygen.
 So the total amount, for the most part, is not depleted.
 But since the destruction around the world is a little bit higher than the production, there is a slight lessening of ozone, but it's not a huge amount at this point.

 FLATOW: Well, I want to thank you very much for taking time to be with us today.
-Very interesting, and it's actually our anniversary of 22nd - entering 22nd second year talking about ozone again and ozone depletion.
+Very interesting, and it's actually our anniversary of 22nd - entering our 22nd year, talking about ozone again and ozone depletion.
 Thank you very much, Doctor Schnell.

 SCHNELL: You're welcome.

 FLATOW: Russell Schnell, the deputy director of the global monitoring division of the Earth System Research Lab at the National Oceanic and Atmospheric Administration in Boulder, Colorado.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.